theoxo/theoxo.github.io/_posts/2019-07-06-a-laymans-introduction-to-memory-consistency.md

 layout: default
 title: Theo Olausson
 subtitle: A Layman's Introduction to Memory Consistency
+topics: [computer-architecture, tutorial]
 ---
 <p>
-Last Christmas I was reading <a href="https://dl.acm.org/citation.cfm?id=2028905"><i>A primer on memory consistency and cache coherence</i></a> in preparation for an internship.
+Last Christmas I was reading <a href="https://dl.acm.org/citation.cfm?id=2028905"><em>A primer on memory consistency and cache coherence</em></a> in preparation for an internship.
 It’s a brilliant book, and covers both memory consistency and cache coherence–two fundamental aspects of modern computer architecture–in great detail.
 There was however one slight issue: <b>I was getting none (or at least very little) of it</b>, especially the memory consistency chapters.
 Now, a year and a half later, I feel as if I am finally getting the hang of it, and today I therefore wanted to offer you a perhaps slightly more accessible introduction to the topic.
 </p>

 <h3>What is Memory Consistency and what is a Memory Consistency Model?</h3>